dpfens/dpfens.github.io/experiment/_posts/2025-11-28-fair-division-goods-part-5.md

 The same theoretical foundation (valuation functions, fairness criteria, welfare functions) adapts to these radically different contexts.
 What changes is the weighting of objectives, the acceptable trade-offs, and the computational constraints.
 The architect's job is recognizing these contextual differences and choosing accordingly.

-{% include components/heading.html heading='The Practitioner's Toolkit: What You Now Have' level=3 %}
+{% include components/heading.html heading='The Practitioner\'s Toolkit: What You Now Have' level=3 %}

 After four parts, you possess: